 - The F_Read bit selects between normal and Fast Read mode.
 When selected, the auto-increment counter will skip over the LSB data bytes.
-Data read from the FIFO will skip over the LSB data, reducing the acquisition time. - Note that F_READ can only be changed when FMODE = 00. - The F_READ bit applies for the output registers.
+Data read from the FIFO will skip over the LSB data, reducing the acquisition time. - Note that F_READ can only be changed when FMODE = 00. - The F_READ bit applies for both the output registers and the FIFO.

-6.9.2 0x2B: CTRL_REG2 System Control 2 register
+6.12.2 0x2B: CTRL_REG2 System Control 2 register